jpsca/proper/docs/docs/router.md

 /product/36
 ```

-For the route above, its name is "Products.show", but you can also give it another name, which is very useful when you use the controller's action for other URLs:
+For the route above, its name is "Products.show", but you can also give it another name, which is very useful when you use the view's action for other URLs:

 ```python
 app.routes = [